NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 ##### 1.2.3.3 Net Boot
 The Compute Module 3+ Lite when on a correctly configured network can load all of it's files off a correctly configured server resulting in a gateway that doesn't have any internal storage for the highest reliability / maintenance.

+While possible to use, we are currently unable to offer support for this route.

 ##### 1.2.3.4 USB Boot
 Finally the Compute Module 3+ Lite supports booting from USB, insert a suitable & correctly flashed USB drive into the USB Socket and it should boot from this if no SD card is inserted.

+While possible to use, we are currently unable to offer support for this route.

 ### 1.3 Module Pinouts